lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

-    If you open the *dump.lammpstrj* file using VMD, or have a look at the evolution of the volume in *volume.dat*, you should see that the box dimension slightly evolves along *x* to accomodate the new configuration.
+    If you open the *dump.lammpstrj* file using VMD, or have a look at the evolution of the volume in *volume.dat*, you should see that the box dimension slightly evolves along *x* to accommodate the new configuration.

 .. figure:: ../figures/level2/polymer-in-water/solvatedPEG_light.png
    :alt: PEG in water